IngeborgArdoe/training/foundation_english/exercise-01.md

 **SESSION BY INSTRUCTOR:** *The instructor will start off by giving you a brief introduction to the topic.
 The session will include a review of the client's functionality (i.e. objects, navigation, search, etc) and - to help you get started with modeling - a general look at Genus Studio.*

 ## Exercise 1 - The Client
-Familiarize yourself with your own EDU-solution.
+Familiarize yourself with your own solution.
 Use the shortcut that you defined earlier to open it (point 3 under Installation of Genus Apps and URLs to the environments).

 1. Open a Company.
 Change some of the fields.
 Save.
 Register a new Activity.
 2. Drag an e-mail onto a Company.
 Double-click to open it.
 Take a look at the preview pane.